Sauteed Mushrooms are an inexpensive way to add flavor, fiber, and texture to a meal.

-To this day, grilled steak and sautéed mushrooms ranks as one of my top favorites.
-Mushrooms won my heart early and have kept it all these years.
+Sauteed mushrooms are affordable.
 They aren’t expensive, thank goodness, and a little goes a long way in terms of adding flavor, fiber, and texture to a meal.
-They are so simple to prepare, making the perfect addition to many a meal.

 One of the easiest and tastiest ways to prepare mushrooms is to sauté them in a little butter or oil with garlic and herbs.
 Yum!
+Here’s how to do it:

 - Cook over medium heat until the mushrooms give up their liquid and the liquid starts to evaporate.
 Stir frequently to prevent burning.
 Once the mushrooms are golden brown, remove from heat.
 Adjust seasonings and serve.